-6.4 We may cancel an event at any time.by notice to you in writing (including by email to the email address you’ve provided to us.
+6.5 We may cancel an event at any time by notice to you in writing (including by email to the email address you’ve provided to us.
 If we cancel, you will be entitled to a full refund of the ticket price paid.

 7. Membership Subscription Fees and event ticket prices

-7.1 The membership fees and event ticket price will be as set out on the website from time to time.
+7.1 The membership fees and event ticket prices will be as set out on the website from time to time.

 7.2 All amounts stated in these Terms or on our website are stated inclusive of VAT.

-7.3 You must pay to us the membership fees either annually in advance or as a monthly subscription, in cleared funds, in accordance with any instructions on our website.
+7.3 The term of membership is one year, unless you cancel your membership in accordance with Section 9 or 10, and you must pay to us the membership fees for one full year either in full in advance or in monthly instalments, in cleared funds, in accordance with any instructions on our website.

 7.4 You must pay to us the cost of tickets in advance in cleared funds.
 Payments can be made using any of the methods specified on our website from time to time.